 Images of Research Competition

-Winners and semifinalists will be selected by a multidisciplinary jury according to
+Winners and semifinalists will be selected by a multidisciplinary jury according to the following criteria:

 - Overall originality/creativity